ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 The pattern for the lifespan of a given breed depending on its sub-breed appears to be the following:

-* For sub-breeds that are not "?", the monster's starting lifespan is between the starting lifespans of the pure-breed versions of the main and sub-breeds.
+* For sub-breeds that are not "?", the monster's starting lifespan is 60/40 the starting lifespans of the pure-breed versions of the main and sub-breeds. [#f1]_
 * For "-ish" monsters, their starting lifespan is higher than the pure-breed.
 * For special "?" monsters, their starting lifespan is lower than the pure-breed.

-For example, the table below shows the 7 types of Falco in comparison to their sub-breed lifespans.
+The table below shows the 7 types of Falco in comparison to their sub-breed lifespans.

+As an example, Falco x Abyss has a lifespan of 1960.
+0.6 * 1900 + 0.4 * 2050 = 1140 + 820 = 1960.

 .. csv-table::
     :header: Breeds, Main, Sub, Lifespan